Bowden, South Australia: Demographics

-In terms of religious affiliation, 49.4% of residents attributed themselves to being irreligious, 12.3% attributed themselves to being Catholic, 5.9% attributed themselves to be Anglican, and 3.8% attributed themselves to being Buddhist.
-Within Ridleyton, 94.5% of the residents were employed, with the remaining 5.5% being unemployed.
+In terms of religious affiliation, 58.2% of residents attributed themselves to being irreligious, 11.4% attributed themselves to being Catholic, 3.7% attributed themselves to be Anglican, and 2.9% attributed themselves to being Muslim.

 Politics

 Local government

 Bowden is part of Hindmarsh Ward in the City of Charles Sturt local government area, being represented in that council by Paul Alexandrides and Alice Campbell.

 State and federal

 Bowden lies in the state electoral district of Croydon and the federal electoral division of Adelaide.
 The suburb is represented in the South Australian House of Assembly by Peter Malinauskas and federally by Steve Georganas.

 Community

 The local newspaper is the Weekly Times Messenger.

 Community groups

 Adelaide Bike Kitchen is a community-run group on Gibson Street that teaches people to maintain or build their own bicycles.

 Uniting Care Wesley Bowden is charity that helps people and families, and is located at Gibson Street.

 Activate is a local church based at the corner of Drayton Street and Hawker Street.
 The Welcome Centre is also at the same location.

 The Bowden Brompton Community Centre is based at 19 Green Street, Brompton.